lars-sh/parent/README.md

 </build>
 ```

-*Warning:* Do not use the `ignoredUnusedDeclaredDependencies` property, as that's already in use by this Parent POM.
+*Warning:* Do not use the `ignoredUnusedDeclaredDependencies` property, as that's already in use by the Parent POM.

 ##### JaCoCo
 Use the `de.larssh.utils.annotations.SuppressJacocoGenerated` annotation to indicate that JaCoCo should ignore the annotated type, constructor or method.